Nick Ahmed Player Props: Diamondbacks vs. Tigers

 Nick Ahmed At The Plate

-- Ahmed is hitting .229 with five doubles, a home run and five walks.
+- Ahmed is batting .230 with five doubles, two home runs and five walks.

-- Ahmed has picked up a hit in 50.0% of his 34 games this year, with multiple hits in 11.8% of those games.
+- In 51.4% of his games this season (18 of 35), Ahmed has picked up at least one hit, and in four of those games (11.4%) he recorded multiple hits.

-- Ahmed has driven in a run in eight games this season (23.5%), including two games with multiple runs batted in.
+- In 35 games played this season, he has homered in two of them.

+- In nine games this year (25.7%), Ahmed has picked up an RBI, and in three of those games (8.6%) he had more than one.

-- In eight of 34 games this year, he has scored, including multiple runs once.
+- In nine of 35 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.